emilyrosenberg/grain-free-friend/README.md

 - Update recipes they have posted
 - Delete recipes they have posted

-Feedback messages accompany these user actions.
+Feedback messages follow these user actions.

 #### Add Recipe
 This form was styled with crispy forms and allows the user to add a recipe to GFF.
 It includes input fields for Title, Description, Ingredients, Instructions, Level, Image, Image Description, Method, and at least one and up to three tags.